play-curious/bondage.js/README.md

 * Running multiple files from the specified node name: `bondage -s StartNode yarnfile1.json yarnfile2.json ...`

 #### As a Library

+**Web**

+Include [dist/bondage.min.js](https://github.com/jessicahayley/bondage.js/blob/master/dist/bondage.min.js) somewhere in your html, and the `bondage` variable will be added to the global scope.
+You can then access everything in the example below (such as `bondage.Dialogue`) through that variable.

+**Node**

 Installation: `npm install bondage`

 ```javascript